Feeding Therapy in Thibodaux

-Please fill out the form and a Sensory Solutions team member will reach out within 24 hours.
+Please fill out the form below and a Sensory Solutions team member will reach out within 1 business day.

 Help your child find their appetite and achieve a more robust nutritional balance with Feeding Therapy at Sensory Solutions.
 Our therapy plans are tailored to each child’s specific needs and goals, creating an individualized plan that works for everyone!

 Does your child need a feeding therapy assessment?

 Are you in search for some relief from your child’s fussy feeding time?
 There may be an underlying cause to their feeding difficulties.
 Here are a some signs feeding time stress might exist and therapy may be beneficial.

 - Coughs or gags during meals

 - Eats only certain textures (i.e. crunchy, soft, etc.)

 - Takes a long time to eat